notify-rs/notify/README.md

 ## Platforms

 - Linux / Android: inotify
-- OS X: FSEvent
+- OS X: FSEvents
 - Windows: ReadDirectoryChangesW
 - All platforms: polling

 ## Limitations

-### FSEvent
+### FSEvents

-Due to the inner security model of FSEvent (see [FileSystemEventSecurity](https://developer.apple.com/library/mac/documentation/Darwin/Conceptual/FSEvents_ProgGuide/FileSystemEventSecurity/FileSystemEventSecurity.html)), some event cannot be observed easily when trying to follow files that do not belong to you.
+Due to the inner security model of FSEvents (see [FileSystemEventSecurity](https://developer.apple.com/library/mac/documentation/Darwin/Conceptual/FSEvents_ProgGuide/FileSystemEventSecurity/FileSystemEventSecurity.html)), some event cannot be observed easily when trying to follow files that do not belong to you.
 In this case, reverting to the pollwatcher can fix the issue, with a slight performance cost.

 ## Todo